Why Train with e-Qualitas?

-Trainees attend a number of training sessions in central locations across the country (usual around 10 to 12), at which they receive both theoretical underpinning for teaching, and also lots of practical advice and tips.
-These sessions give them the opportunity to meet others training in the same phase/subject, to network and swap experiences.
+Trainees attend several training sessions in central locations across the country (usually around 10 to 12), at which they receive both theoretical underpinning for teaching, and also lots of practical advice and tips.
+These sessions allow them to meet others training in the same phase/subject, to network and swap experiences.

 e-Qualitas has a comprehensive online library – which is always being added to an updated.
 Trainees and school trainers/mentors can access all sorts of helpful documents, all aimed at how to become an even better teacher, thus helping students to learn.
 Most of these documents offer a summary of key points, and many suggest further reading if the trainee wants to pursue the topic in greater depth.